 We interviewed past accelerator participant Humaira Ahmed, Founder and CEO of Locelle to find out more about her recent startup milestones, how she learned to conquer fear, and what it’s like to be in our accelerator program.

-Your company quick elevator pitch: what do you do and why are you passionate about it?
+Quick elevator pitch: what do you do and why are you passionate about it?

 Humaira: Locelle is a social networking platform that empowers women through connections.
 The platform provides women an easy and safe way to grow their network of like-minded women and gain access to female role models and mentors in their area.
 We found that midway through their careers, women drop out of their jobs in STEM fields, due to feeling isolated or because the “bro-culture” wasn’t inclusive or made them feel like they did not belong.